YINI-lang/YINI-spec/YINI-Specification.md

 - Included the Changelog section (moved from About document).
 - Added new sections "Advanced Constructs", "Validation Rules", "Compatibility and Versioning", "Appendices and Reserved Areas"  to enhance specification completeness.
 - Readded "Terminology" section.
-- Added a handfull of examples into section "Realistic Config Use Cases".
+- Added a handful of examples into section "Realistic Config Use Cases".

 v1.0.0 Beta 2, 2025-04-23
 - Added (new) support for triple-quoted strings (`"""`).